FinnArundel/codewordsRMIT/week_12/README.md

 ## Reflection
 I've really enjoyed this studio.
 Learning code and how to apply it to design has opened some new doors in my mind about the future of design and my own career.
 With zero previous coding experience I loved learning a new skill and critically applying it to my assignment, it made me use part of my brain I haven't used much since school.
 Personally exploring language and communication in my own project was really fun.
 I really enjoyed the theoretical conversations we had in our classes.

 This studio has really changed how I think about my own future with design and encouraged me to embrace new technologies.
 I’ve become very interested in the potential of creative coding and other new technologies like AI and machine learning, as well as generative design.
-In a very competitive design industry I think having the ability to use these new technologies will help me stand out a bit.
+In a very competitive design _**industry**_ I think having the ability to use these new technologies will help me stand out a bit.

-I hope to continue with some personal coding projects over the break, I'm interested in looking into some audio-visual stuff for live music next but also to expand on my major assignment.
+I hope to continue with some personal coding projects over the break, I'm interested in looking into some audio-visual stuff for live music next (I've already started looking at some tutorials for touchDesigner), but also to expand on my major assignment.

 Thanks Andy and Karen!
 Definitely my favourite class so far in the whole course, hope to do more like it in my final year (typography one sounded cool, sign me up :) ).